Blacksburg, Virginia: Roads

-Blacksburg is served primarily by US 460, a four-lane highway that connects I-81 at Christiansburg, 10 miles to the south, and to I-77 at Princeton, West Virginia.
+Blacksburg is served primarily by US 460, a four-lane highway that connects I-81 at Christiansburg, 10 miles to the south, and to I-77 in Princeton, West Virginia.
 Driving from Blacksburg to its larger metro neighbor, Roanoke, via US 460 and I-81, usually requires less than an hour.

 Public transportation

-Blacksburg Transit (BT) provides bus transportation primarily to and from the campus of Virginia Tech.
-Students and faculty ride the BT fare free with a flat payment included in the cost of tuition.
+Blacksburg Transit provides bus transportation primarily to and from the campus of Virginia Tech.
+Since 2020, all passengers can ride BT fare-free.
 Virginia Tech subsidizes BT for this service.
-Transportation is available to anyone for a fee, and during special events the service is often free.
-Blacksburg Transit also offers shuttle service to non-students on Virginia Tech Football game days for $5 to be transported from outlying parking areas to the stadium.
+Blacksburg Transit also offers shuttle service on Virginia Tech Football game days free of charge from outlying parking areas to the stadium.

 The Smart Way Bus, a regional commuter bus service operated by Valley Metro (Roanoke), provides connecting service between Virginia Tech, downtown Blacksburg, Christiansburg, Roanoke–Blacksburg Regional Airport, and Roanoke, where riders can transfer to an Amtrak train.

 Air

 At nearby Roanoke–Blacksburg Regional Airport, there are scheduled commercial flights to Atlanta, Charlotte, Chicago–O'Hare, New York–LaGuardia, Orlando/Sanford, Philadelphia, St. Petersburg/Clearwater, and Washington–Dulles, and there are seasonal charter flights to Atlantic City.

 Virginia Tech Montgomery Executive Airport, located in the Town of Blacksburg, has general aviation, air taxi, and military flights.